jdonaldson/Parsnip.tmbundle/README.md

 # Parsnip#

 Parsnip is a Textmate bundle for creating [snippets](http://manual.macromates.com/en/snippets).
 It relies on [regular expression syntax](http://www.regular-expressions.info/reference.html) in order to flexibly specify tab stops and default text.
-It also has the ability to intelligently space code.
+It also has the ability to intelligently space and code, or to easily pass portions of the document through a script.

 ## Intelligent Spacing ##
-Intelligent spacing is the easiest to explain, so I'll describe that first.

 The main benefit of intelligent spacing comes when you want to align variables, values, and comments in code:

 	var  x = 4; // a comment goes here